 Remember to work this obstacle starting in the other direction too.
 To do so, position your horse in the channel so that his head is facing the opposite way, and use your right leg and seat bone to encourage him to step to his left out the opening as he backs.

 Suzy Jeane, an AQHA and National Snaffle Bit Association judge, operates Down The Rail Performance Prospects, a breeding and training facility in Valley View, Texas, with her husband, Joe.
-The couple has one son, T. Joe, also an avid Quarter Horse exhibitor.
+Suzy is also Texas A&M Equestrian's horsemanship coach.